Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 What this page is not

-These are benchmark figures, not personalized quotes.
+These are benchmark reference figures, not personalized quotes, and not the result of a proprietary quote survey.
 Your actual insurance cost depends on your exact business activity, state, revenue, payroll, claims history, and operations details.
 The benchmark is useful as a sanity check; if your renewal quote is more than 20 percent above the benchmark for your class and state, that is a signal to shop.
 If it is more than 20 percent below, ask what is missing from coverage.

 Frequently Asked Questions